 Freelancers have to file their tax returns quarterly without fail.
 Furthermore, ensure that your records are right as errors and discrepancies can lead to heavy penalties.

 Like any other country, in the UAE it is essential to abide by the law to avoid heavy fines.
-In the past, companies who failed to abide the law have received heave penalty and even lost their license.
+In the past, companies that failed to abide by the law have received heave penalties and even lost their license.
 It is advised that before you start working in the UAE, you must be well-versed with the laws in the UAE.
 You can get in touch with the relevant authorities if you have any questions.
 There are many government websites to assist you as well.